Picoespina Dorsimorado

 Breeding: The nest is a small cup made of plant fibers and other materials, often placed on a branch or in a sheltered location.
 The female is responsible for building the nest and incubating the eggs.
 Two eggs are laid per clutch.
 After hatching, the female continues to care for and feed the chicks until they fledge.

-Conservation Status: As of the latest assessments, the Purple-backed Thornbill is classified as Least Concern.
+Conservation Status: The Purple-backed Thornbill is classified as Least Concern.

 MALE